elysia090/Lab/docs/JoinDAG.md

 For every structure type in this specification, its canonical byte encoding is exactly the concatenation of its fields encoded in the specified order using the primitives above.
 No alternative representation is permitted.

 6.3 Canonical sorting rule
-When a field is specified as "sorted", the sort order MUST be lexicographic on the canonical bytes of items.
+When a field is specified as “sorted unique”, the order MUST be lexicographic on canonical bytes and duplicates MUST be rejected.

 6.4 Canonical hash binding
 All hashes and signature messages are computed over canonical bytes defined by this section and the event canonicalization rules.

-7. Key derivation and tag IDs
+	7. Keys, tags, and value models (normative)

 7.1 Key space
 K = {0,1}^256.
 Keys are exactly 32 bytes.